Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

    Supabase simplifies backend management by offering pre-built solutions for authentication, real-time data handling, and database management.
 It is a critical external service used by your backend to manage user data securely, store game progress, and manage multiplayer features.

+Interface Rational: We divided our project into these interfaces to seperate the logic for different tasks.
+We believe this seperation will be useful for debuging and adding new features in the future.

 ***Interface Interaction Overview***
 ![alt text](LucidChartDiagram.png "Interface Main Interaction Overview")